tjarkvandemerwe/tidyprompt/README.md

 If you have any questions or suggestions, you can also reach us via e-mail.

-### Philosophy of ‘tidyprompt’: text-based versus native handling of LLMs
+### Philosophy of ‘tidyprompt’

+‘tidyprompt’ should be seen as a tool which can be used to enhance the functionality of LLMs beyond what APIs natively offer.
+It is designed to be flexible and provider-agnostic, so that its features can be used with a wide range of LLM providers and models.

 ‘tidyprompt’ is primarily focused on ‘text-based’ handling of LLMs, where textual output is parsed to achieve structured output and other